kalavai-net/kalavai-client/templates/aphrodite/README.md

 ## Key template variables

 - `storage`: Pool storage to use to cache model weights.
+Useful to persist weights across jobs.
 Pools have a default storage named `pool-cache`, and you can create new ones with `kalavai storage create <name> <capacity>`.
 - `num_workers`: Number of workers per deployment (for tensor parallelism, i.e. how many pieces to divide the model into)
 - `repo_id`: Huggingface repository to load from [Huggingface](https://huggingface.co/models).
 This usually takes the form of `OrgName/ModelID`
 - `filename` (optional): if a repo contains multiple versions of a model, one can explicitly define which file to fetch.
 This is useful when downloading a GGUF model.
 Only the filename is requred (e.g. `Llama-3.1-8B-Lexi-Uncensored_V2_F16.gguf` on repository [Orenguteng/Llama-3.1-8B-Lexi-Uncensored-V2-GGUF](https://huggingface.co/Orenguteng/Llama-3.1-8B-Lexi-Uncensored-V2-GGUF/tree/main))